arasan01/swift-windows-application/SimpleCounter/README.md

 ## Windows UITest

-EN: swift-webdriver communicates with the Windows Application Driver's WebDriver to handle UITest commands.
+swift-webdriver communicates with the Windows Application Driver's WebDriver to handle UITest commands.
 The name WebDriver is based on the protocol designed by W3C based on Selenium, and it is not limited to the web, as it is used by Windows and Appium.

 https://github.com/thebrowsercompany/swift-webdriver